thatmattlove/hyperglass/README.md

 <img src="hyperglass/static/images/hyperglass-dark.png" width=300></img>

-**Hyperglass** is a network looking glass application.
+**hyperglass** is a modern network looking glass application.
 A looking glass is typically implemented by network service providers as a way of providing customers, peers, and partners with a way to easily view elements of, or run tests from the provider's network.

 <br>